davesheinbein/ui-kit-modern/src/components/Notification/Explanation.md

 ## Overview

-The `Notification` component folder provides a unified, configuration-driven system for rendering notifications, alerts, toasts, and banners.
+The `Notification` component folder provides a , configuration-driven system for rendering notifications, alerts, toasts, and banners.
 It supports a variety of notification types (info, success, warning, error), positions, and auto-dismiss behaviors.
 The system is DRY, extensible, and easy to use both directly and via factories.

 ### Key Files